videlalvaro/videlalvaro.github.io/_posts/2014-08-29-on-contributing-to-opensource.md

 on EC2?
 Why not write about it?
 Why not share it back with the community?
 You don't have a blog of your own?
 Well, why not ask the project maintainers to publish your guide in their blog.
-I remember sending articles to Fabien Potencier about Symfony that the kindly published in the framework's official blog.
+I remember sending articles to Fabien Potencier about Symfony that he kindly published in the framework's official blog.
 At the same time, some people might engage with our blog posts, even correcting our mistakes, or showing us better ways of doing things, and we will all benefit